 M.S. in Psychology Online Degree

-The M.S. in Psychology online degree program at Divine Mercy University is a unique 33-credit hour (24 core credits, 9 elective credits) that allows students to explore the richness of understanding behaviors, emotions, and thoughts through the study of psychology to aid self and others in flourishing.
+The M.S. in Psychology online degree program at Divine Mercy University is a unique 33-credit hour program that equips students to use psychological knowledge and practical skills to promote flourishing in a vast variety of settings from business and leadership to human services and ministry.
 Students learn to integrate a Catholic-Christian vision of the person with best practices in psychological theory, research, and intervention.
-It provides competency in the study of modern scientific psychology that helps you understand the human mind, emotions, and behaviors to foster human flourishing in a variety of applied settings.
-Finally, the program offers concentrations in:
+This non-licensing program focuses on training for broader interventions and the development of work and ministry cultures that foster well-being.
+In order to provide specialized training for a variety of applied settings, the program offers concentrations in:

 - Marriage and Family Studies

 Marriage and Family Studies

 This concentration allows students to take three additional courses in the area of Marriage and Family Studies from the perspective of the Catholic-Christian teaching on marriage and family in historical, bio-psycho-social-cultural, philosophical, and theological contexts.
 The program prepares students to encourage couples and families toward flourishing in a variety of settings such as marriage preparation and marriage enrichment relationship education programs, training mentor couples, becoming directors of marriage and family in churches and other ministry settings.
 In their coursework, students gain insight into foundational systems-oriented theories and will be introduced to models and methods of psycho-educational interventions.